Federal Unsubsidized Direct Loan Program

 Graduate aggregate maximum Direct Loan limit is $138,500.
 The graduate debt limit ALSO includes federal student loans received for undergraduate study.

-For students who are enrolled in eligible Certification Programs coordinated by College of Graduate Studies both Undergraduate Annual Loan Limits ($12,500 per academic year) and Undergraduate Aggregate Loan Limits apply.
+For students who are enrolled in eligible Certification Programs, Undergraduate Annual Loan Limits ($12,500 per academic year) and Undergraduate Aggregate Loan Limits apply.
 Federal guidelines will not allow schools to award loans at graduate levels since these programs are offered at the undergraduate level.
 When identifying loan eligibility for certification programs, all previously borrowed undergraduate loans must be counted and cannot exceed an aggregate total of $57,500 for undergraduate independent students and $31,000 for dependent students.

 * ACCESS TO GRADUATE LOAN PROGRAMS BEGINS THE TERM FOR WHICH YOU ARE FIRST ACCEPTED INTO A GRADUATE PROGRAM.